 Let’s Get to Know Each Other

-Through my business, Bridges Connecting Communities, and my non-profit, Imagination Installations, I help people tell their story, connect with their Tribe, and dream big for themselves, their business, and their community.
+Through my business, Bridges Connecting Communities, and my non-profit, Imagination Installations, I help people tune in to wellness of body, mind and spirit, connect with their purpose and dream big for themselves, their beloveds, and our global community.

 Through my business, Bridges, I help people tell their story and connect with their Tribe.
 We also create and lead Mindfulness Programs and Retreats for groups, businesses and non-profits.
 The latter work emerged as a natural outgrowth of my personal evolution and community projects.

 I began my mostly-daily mediation practice 13 years ago when I launched my first start-up.
 As a newly single mom of two young children, my stress levels were off the chart.
 I was in critical need of a fix that would allow me to be at the top of my game when I was pitching investors and getting to the finals in business plan competitions throughout the southeast.
 By incorporating mindfulness into my day, I found I could more fully enjoy the wild ride I was on and be more present and peaceful when interacting with loved-ones and co-workers.

 For the past decade I’ve studied mindfulness, meditation and indigenous nature-practices with Integrative-Medicine Practitioners from Duke University, Buddhist Monks, Pacos from Peru and Native-American Shamans.
 My studies with the rich spiritual and healing traditions in India began when I was 17 years old at Meher Baba’s Ashram near Poona.
 My formal training in the science of Ayurveda started in 2018.

 My Mindfulness Consulting Practice was sparked three years ago by my teacher Otto Scharmer at M.I.T. and by our local hub of community-innovators who have been participating in U.Lab, a global movement to build a new economy by co-sensing and co-creating with the emerging future.